The Robesonian takeover: Eddie Hatcher and Timothy Jacobs

 Eddie Hatcher was a member of the Tuscarora tribe and the CCBG.
 In January 1988 he came into possession of a map from John Hunt, a drug dealer and alleged informant working for the State Bureau of Investigation.
 The map, drawn by Hunt or someone else, depicted various networks and personalities related to the drug trade in Robeson County, including an implication that such trafficking included the involvement of county court officials.
 Believing that Hunt had told the sheriff's department that he possessed the map, Hatcher began to fear that he would be arrested.
-He consulted an attorney, who advised him that the map was not sufficient to evidence law enforcement misconduct and would be of little use to him if he was detained by the authorities.
-The police chief of Pembroke advised him to drop the matter since he was likely to provoke some "dangerous people".
+He consulted an attorney who advised him that the map was not sufficient to evidence law enforcement misconduct and would be of little use to him if he was detained by the authorities.
+The police chief of Pembroke suggested that he drop the matter since he was likely to provoke some "dangerous people".
 Some CCBG members helped Hatcher leave the area for a few days, but he returned to continue investigating.
 That month a black asthmatic, Billy McKellar, died in the Robeson County jail after falling ill and not receiving medical attention.

 Hatcher enlisted the aid of fellow Tuscarora Timothy Jacobs, who he had met through activist circles.
 The two decided to take the staff of a newspaper—The Robesonian—hostage to raise publicity for their concerns and protect Hatcher from anticipated retribution for his alleged insight into local drug dealing.
 The Robesonian was Robeson County's afternoon daily newspaper.
 Headquartered in downtown Lumberton near the Robeson County Courthouse, it had an average circulation of 15,000.
 Having existed for over 100 years and representing mainstream white opinion in the county, The Robesonian regularly editorially disagreed with The Carolina Indian Voice of Pembroke, the county's younger Indian-led weekly paper.
 Hatcher had previously expressed dissatisfaction with the editorial direction of The Robesonian, writing in an op-ed in the Voice that it was controlled by "political trash".
 Hatcher and Jacobs also felt that the paper's mirrored office windows would offer them a strategic advantage in a siege, allowing them to see outside but preventing onlookers from seeing in.
 Hatcher wrote his will the night before the takeover, while Jacobs told his professors at Pembroke State University that he would be missing class due to an impending "emergency".